dabrbn/cs131/a2/README.md

 - The script will append a suffix to the markdown summary if a file of that name already exists.
 - The script works in a temporary directory that is deleted on exit.
+- Exits with status code 1 if anything funny happens.

 ## Resources